torsteingrindvik/serial-keel/README.md

 ## Python client

-There is a WIP async Python client for Serial Keel.
+There is an async Python client for Serial Keel.
+See the [README](py/README.md) for the serial-keel python client first before continuing below.

-### General structure

-See the [README](py/README.md) for the serial-keel python client first.
+Install the serial keel python client libraries with `pip install serialkeel`

 #### Pytest via vscode

 With the serialkeel python package installed, and if you tell vscode to use Pytest, we can get a nice interface:

 **TODO: Not displayed in rust doc**

 ![vscode image](img/vscode.png)

 To enable this, add `.vscode/settings.json` to this workspace and add these contents: